 - Expensive, especially if using a Fit Kit

-- Complex assembly and mounting (though the instructions are very clear)
+- Assembly and mounting are involved (though the instructions are very clear)

-- Not the lightest rack; likely too heavy if you just need a minimalist rigid seat bag alternative
+- Not the lightest rack; overkill if you just need a minimalist rigid seat bag alternative

 - When axle mounted, rack must be removed from axle in order to remove the wheel, which slightly complicates fixing a flat